InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 The Trusted Committer (TC) role is one of the key roles in an InnerSource community.
-Think of TCs as a person in a community that you trust with important technical decisions that will also mentor contributors to get their contribution over the finish line.
-It is both a demanding and a rewarding role to fulfill.
+Think of TCs as a person in a community that you trust with important technical decisions and with mentoring contributors to get their contribution over the finish line.
+The TC role is both a demanding and a rewarding role to fulfill.
 It goes far beyond being an opinionated gatekeeper and it is instrumental for the success of any InnerSource community.

 Generally speaking, the TC role is defined by its responsibilities, rather than by its privileges.
 On a very high level, TCs represents the interests of both